rollup/rollup/docs/999-big-list-of-options.md

 One common problem is that this mechanism will also apply to imports like `import "/absolute.js'"`, resulting in unexpected relative paths in the output.

-For this case, choosing `"ifRelativeSource"` will check if the original import was a relative import and only then convert it to a relative import in the output.
+For this case, `"ifRelativeSource"` checks if the original import was a relative import and only then convert it to a relative import in the output.
 Choosing `false` will keep all paths as absolute paths in the output.

 Note that when a relative path is directly marked as "external" using the [`external`](guide/en/#external) option, then it will be the same relative path in the output.
 When it is resolved first via a plugin or Rollup core and then marked as external, the above logic will apply.